M Equilibrium: A theory of beliefs and choices in games: An Experimental Test of Equilibrium

+For the two games in this experiment we conjecture that even though they both share the same best response structure, the differences in the payoff matrices can affect the salience of specific strategies and the associated $M$ equilibria.
+For instance, in DS1 the maximum payoff from $Y$ is 40, compared to 80 and 160 from $R$ and $B$ respectively.
+This makes $Y$ and any $M$ equilibrium involving a high choice probability for $Y$ unattractive, leaving the blue $M$-equilibrium as the most salient.
+In DS2, all actions have minimum and maximum payoffs of similar magnitudes.
+Thus, no $M$ equilibrium is particularly salient.
+We therefore expect a higher degree of strategic mis-coordination in DS2.

-To examine these assertions, we provide a more detailed analysis of the beliefs and their nexus to choices in the experiment.
-We separate elicited beliefs in each of the two games in different clusters using the $k$-means algorithm (MacQueen, 1967).
-We then take the average of the choices corresponding to beliefs in each cluster.
-The middle and bottom panels of Figure~\ref{expdataDS} show the results of this exercise.
+To examine whether strategic (mis-)coordination is driving observed behavior, we provide a more detailed analysis of the beliefs and their nexus to choices.
+We separate elicited beliefs in each of the two games in different clusters using the $k$-means clustering algorithm \citep{macqueen1967}, which organizes observations from a multi-dimensional space into $k$ separate clusters.
+It takes $k$ points as the provisional centers of the respective clusters and assigns each observation to the nearest one.
+Next, it computes the mean of the observations in each cluster, which becomes the new center.
+The process is repeated until convergence.\footnote{See Appendix D for a more detailed description of the $k$-means algorithm and how it is implemented here.} We then compute the average of the choices corresponding to the beliefs in each cluster.

-As one can see from the middle panels of Figure~\ref{expdataDS}, in DS 1 elicited beliefs are mainly concentrated in the lower side of the blue belief set.
-The corresponding average choices are also in the blue choice set, indicating that subjects in this game are mostly playing the blue $M$ equilibrium.
-Interestingly, in the two small clusters were beliefs are outside of the blue set, the corresponding average choices are very close to the set of the same color, indicating that in some instances some subjects did play a different $M$ equilibrium.
+The middle panels of Figure~\ref{expdataDS} show the results for DS1.
+In this game, the elicited beliefs are mainly concentrated in the lower side of the blue belief set (right-middle panel) and the corresponding choices are also in the blue choice set (left-middle panel), indicating that subjects in this game are mostly playing the blue $M$ equilibrium.
+Interestingly, for the two belief clusters outside of the blue set, the corresponding average choices are very close to the set of the same color, indicating that some subjects played a different $M$ equilibrium.

 The bottom panels of Figure~\ref{expdataDS} correspond to DS2.
-As we expected, elicited beliefs here are more spread out, with a substantial number lying outside of the blue set.
-Nevertheless, except for two clusters (depicted by the cyan and magenta colored circles) in all other cases average choices lie within or very close to the set of the same color of the corresponding beliefs.
+Elicited beliefs here are more spread out, with a substantial fraction outside of the blue set.
+Nevertheless, except for two clusters (depicted by the cyan and magenta colored disk), all other choice clusters lie within, or are very close to, the set with the same color of the corresponding beliefs.
 In contrast to DS1, the blue set contains the average choices of only two of these clusters, while one of the clusters is essentially playing the $M$ equilibrium that includes Nash.
+In view of these results, our conjecture that observed heterogeneity in DS2 is driven by strategic mis-coordination due to $M$-equilibrium multiplicity is plausible (see also the discussion in Section 4.4).